Abraham Lincoln's first inaugural address: Edits from William Seward

-Jackson's influence
+Andrew Jackson's influence

-Lincoln borrowed language and argumentation from Jackson's Nullification Proclamation, which Jackson issued in December 1832 in response to South Carolina's Ordinance of Nullification.
+Lincoln borrowed language and argumentation from Andrew Jackson's Nullification Proclamation, which Jackson issued in December 1832 in response to South Carolina's Ordinance of Nullification.
 Lincoln read Jackson's Nullification Proclamation at least twice between his election and inauguration: once in November 1860, just one week after the election, and again in January 1861, as he was drafting his inaugural address.
 At the time, observers viewed the Nullification Crisis as the "preeminent historical analogue to the Secession Crisis."
 In August 1860, Kentucky abolitionist Cassius Clay urged Lincoln to “put Andrew Jackson’s ‘union’ speech in your inaugural address,” and in November, Lincoln told his personal secretaries John Nicolay and John Hay that "[t]he right of a State to secede is not an open or debatable question" as it had been "fully discussed in Jackson’s time, and denied not only by him, but by the vote of Congress."

 Jackson's Proclamation influenced "both the substance and style" of Lincoln's address.
 Substantively, Lincoln repeated Jackson's arguments about the unconstitutionality of secession.
 Discussing both fundamental law and America's constitutional history, Jackson had argued that the Constitution forbade secession because it "perpetuated" the Union and tied the American people together in a "perpetual bond."
 Similarly, Lincoln argued that "in contemplation of universal law, and of the Constitution, the Union of these states is perpetual."
 Lincoln also expanded on Jackson's conception of "constitutional democracy as a fragile enterprise that requires political minorities to accept and submit to majority rule."
 Stylistically, both Jackson and Lincoln portrayed the South as the aggressors; each of them "rhetorically downplayed his degree of agency by using terms of obligation rather than decision, in order to claim the moral high ground and preemptively cast his opponents as the belligerents."

 The Proclamation's influence on the First Inaugural can be seen most directly by comparing their arguments for why compact theory does not justify secession, and the language in their penultimate paragraphs:

-Madison's influence
+James Madison's influence

 Seward's text was based, in part, on James Madison's warnings against the dangers of civil conflict in his Federalist No. 14, originally addressed to the people of New York.
-Seward had consulted the early Federalist papers only six weeks earlier, while composing a speech for the senate, and reflecting on the dangers of civil war.
+Seward had consulted the early Federalist papers only six weeks earlier, while composing a speech for the Senate, and reflecting on the dangers of civil war.

 Lincoln for his part took Seward's draft of the closing and gave it a more poetic, lyrical tone, making changes such as revising Seward's "I close.
 We are not, we must not be aliens or enemies but fellow countrymen and brethren" to "I am loath to close.
 We are not enemies, but friends.
 We must not be enemies."